AdobeDocs/certification.en/help/certifications/ac/ac-p-business.md

 * Identify the basic uses of Digital Marketing tools (Google Analytics/Adobe Analytics, Google Tag Manager, Email marketing, Segmentation, Social plugins)
 * Explain the basic principles of SEO
-* Identify the basic uses of common eCommerce tools (i.e., such as shopping feeds)
+* Identify the basic uses of common eCommerce tools (such as shopping feeds)
 * Identify the key features of an eCommerce website
 * Identify the basic eCommerce concepts (including storefront options)

 **Section 4: Compliance/security basics (13%)**

-* Understand basics of compliance for privacy laws and payment security
+* Understand the basics of compliance for privacy laws and payment security
 * Identify common security aspects of an Adobe [!DNL Commerce] project
 * Identify best practices and legal requirements of accessibility compliance